YashSomani18/url-shortener/README.md

 5. Ensure all tests pass
 6. Submit a pull request

-## License
+## Creator

-This project is licensed under the MIT License.
+This is created by Yash Somani